 WHAT IS OSTEOARTHRITIS?

-A lot of different conditions and predisposing factor may contribute to osteoarthritis of the hip but the exact reason is often not obvious.
+A lot of different conditions and predisposing factors may contribute to osteoarthritis of the hip but the exact reason is often not obvious.
 In the most common form it is put down to long term wear and tear to the cartilage that naturally cushions the hip joint.
 This causes the bones in the joint to rub together and cause inflammation and pain.
 Over time the lining of the joint thickens, bony spurs grow at the edges and cysts develop under the joint surface.

 WHAT ARE THE RISK FACTORS?